hfinkel/lfort/docs/InternalsManual.rst

 Fix-it hints on errors and warnings need to obey these rules:

-* Since they are automatically applied if ``-Xclang -fixit`` is passed to the driver, they should only be used when it's very likely they match the user's intent.
+* Since they are automatically applied if ``-Xlfort -fixit`` is passed to the driver, they should only be used when it's very likely they match the user's intent.
-* Clang must recover from errors as if the fix-it had been applied.
+* LFort must recover from errors as if the fix-it had been applied.

 If a fix-it can't obey these rules, put the fix-it on a note.
 Fix-its on notes are not applied automatically.